chrisbombino/cs631-project/README.md

 #### Overview

 The goal of this project is to analyze the sentiment towards a number of companies using both historical and real time tweets.
-The data will be processed using Kafka, stored in Elasticsearch, and analyzed in a Kibana dashboard.
+The data will be streamed using Kafka, analyzed using NLP/Deep Learning methods, stored in Elasticsearch, and then analyzed in a Kibana dashboard.

 #### Learning Outomces
 - General Kafka acrchitecture - topics, producers, consumers